jrobertscott/GaCD/CodeBook.md

 "patient_ID" - numbered 1 through 30 for each of the 30 participants
 "activity"   - labeled with one of the six descriptive activities

-The means of the 86 following (see original ReadMe below):
+The means of the 86 following (see original researcher's comments below):

 "tBodyAcc-mean()-X"                    "tBodyAcc-mean()-Y"
 "tBodyAcc-mean()-Z"                    "tGravityAcc-mean()-X"